 Cancers of the blood, which begin in the bone marrow, can be treated by destroying the patient’s diseased marrow with high doses of chemotherapy and/or radiation and then replacing it with healthy blood stem cells or bone marrow from a donor.
 This is called an allogeneic transplant.

 GVHD occurs in transplants where the donor’s T cells — white blood cells that are part of the immune system — view the patient’s healthy cells as foreign and attack them.
 This can cause a wide range of complications ranging from skin rashes and hair loss to difficulty breathing, diarrhea and vomiting, and impaired liver function.
 GVHD can be mild or severe; sometimes it can even be life-threatening.

-GVHD develops in up to 60% of patients who undergo allogeneic transplant, and “about 10-20% of patients develop really bad GVHD,” says George Chen, MD, of Roswell Park’s Transplant and Cellular Therapy Program and member of the research team.
+GVHD develops in up to 60% of patients who undergo allogeneic transplant, and “about 10-20% of patients develop really bad GVHD,” said George Chen, MD, formerly of Roswell Park’s Transplant and Cellular Therapy Program and member of the research team.
 “We’d like to see that percentage reduced.”